Symptoms of high and low blood sugar

-Managing your blood sugar levels is essential for your energy, brain function, mood and basic functions of your body.
-Our nutritionists explain the symptoms of high and low blood sugar, what normal levels of blood sugar should be, and how to manage your blood sugar healthily through your diet.
+Managing blood sugar levels is essential for short and long term health, from maintaining energy, brain function, mood and vital functions of your body, to avoiding type 2 diabetes and other serious health conditions.
+Our expert nutritionists explain the signs and symptoms of high and low blood sugar, what normal levels of blood sugar should be, and how to manage your blood sugar healthily through your diet and natural supplements.
+If you're wondering whether you should wear a blood glucose monitor, you may be interested in reading our article that delves deeper into the common questions about blood sugar levels.

 What are blood sugar levels?

-When blood sugar levels are tested, if they are showing as high (known as 'hyperglycemia'), this may indicate insulin resistance or diabetes.
-Learn more in our nutritionists article 'What is insulin resistance'.
+When blood sugar levels are tested, if they are showing as high, this is known as 'hyperglycemia', and may indicate insulin resistance or diabetes.
+Learn more from our nutritionists in 'What is insulin resistance'.

 Are blood glucose and blood sugar levels the same thing?